53v3n3d4/Zukan-Icon-Theme/README.md

 ]
 ```

-If your theme does have setting for file_type_icon, the setting below is enough.
+If your theme does have setting for icon_file_type, the setting below is enough.
 ```
 [
   {